sh1boot/sh1boot.github.io/todo/non-planar-3d-printing.md

 end up watching some of it; and one thing that's stuck with me (so to speak) is the problem of getting better adhesion between layers.

 So I thought about it.
-Inside my own entirely unqualified head.
+Inside my own entirely-unqualified head.
 And it's left me with so many things I want to try that I'm now too afraid to buy a 3D printer because I can see how it would absorb my entire life and leave me unemployed and homeless.
 Presumably living in a cardboard